 Most people tend to use colours that complement each other.
 For example, colours that are opposite each other on the colour wheel work well together i.e. blue and yellow, red and green while colours that are near each other will give a more relaxed and comfortable feel i.e. blue and green, red and orange.

-At Essex Kitchens & Bedrooms, our experts have put together a guide of colours for your kitchens and bedrooms this year.
+At Essex Kitchens & Bedrooms, our experts have put together a guide of colour for kitchens and bedrooms this year.

 1. COOL GREY